shoumisarkar/bacteriophage/README.md

 `/03_DownstreamAnalysis` describes the statistical methods implemented in our paper.

-`/04_Supplementary` contains additional bioinformatics preprocessing and downstream analyses implemented to obtain the Supplementary Material.
+`/04_Supplementary` contains additional codes for the bioinformatics preprocessing and downstream analyses implemented in the Supplementary Material.